BOC Board Members Named for Upcoming Term

 Share on Social Media

-The BOC is pleased to announce the appointment of Robin Y. Jenkins, MSW, DCSW, CPM as public director, Christina M. Eyers, EdD, AT, ATC as Athletic Trainer (AT) director and Katherine L. Dec, MD, FAAPMR, FAMSSM as physician director to the BOC Board of Directors.
+The BOC is pleased to announce the appointment of Robin Y. Jenkins, MSW, DCSW, CPM as public director, Christina M. Chapski, EdD, AT, ATC as Athletic Trainer (AT) director and Katherine L. Dec, MD, FAAPMR, FAMSSM as physician director to the BOC Board of Directors.

 Following the passing of Dave Montgomery in July, Jenkins was appointed as public director.
 Jenkins will serve a three-year term with the possibility of a second term.
 She will take office January 2021.
-Eyers and Dr. Dec will take office in 2022, following a year of mentorship and learning as director-appointees.
+Chapski and Dr. Dec will take office in 2022, following a year of mentorship and learning as director-appointees.

 Jenkins currently serves as client engagement director-Allied Health Professions for the International Consultants of Delaware, Inc. Jenkins brings a unique mix of leadership experiences in multiple industries including regulatory affairs, consumer protection, credentialing, enforcement, membership associations, higher education and accreditation.
 She has served as board president for the Council on Licensure, Enforcement, and Regulation, board member on the Federation of State Boards of Physical Therapy and board president of Inwood House Development Corporation to name a few of her achievements.
 With her extensive experience, Jenkins is a valuable addition to the BOC board.